20 Best Things to Do in Kitty Hawk, NC

 Jockey’s Ridge State Park is a 4,223-acre state park in Dare County, North Carolina.
 It is located in the town of Nags Head, on the Outer Banks.
 The park is named for Jockey’s Ridge, the tallest natural sand dune on the East Coast of the United States.

-The park is open year-round and offers a variety of activities for visitors to enjoy, including hiking, picnicking, camping, fishing, and more.
+The park is open year-round and offers a variety of activities for visitors, including hiking, picnicking, camping, fishing, and more.
 The dunes of Jockey’s Ridge are a popular spot for hang gliding and kite flying, and the park is also home to a variety of plant and animal life.
 Jockey’s Ridge State Park is a great place to enjoy the outdoors and experience the unique beauty of the North Carolina coast.

 3840 N Va Dare Trail, Kitty Hawk, NC

-Kitty Hawk Regional Public Beach Access is one of the most popular beaches on the Outer Banks.
-It is located on the southern end of the island, just north of Nags Head.
+Kitty Hawk's regional public beach is one of the most popular beaches on the Outer Banks.
+It is located along Virginia Dare Trail, also known as "Beach Road," just north of Nags Head.
 The beach is known for its wide, sandy beaches and crystal-clear waters.

-Visitors can enjoy swimming or sunbathing, go fishing, or try watersports like paddle boarding and windsurfing.
+Visitors can enjoy swimming or sunbathing, go fishing, or try watersports like paddleboarding and windsurfing.
 The beaches are also great for sunrises and sunsets, so set your alarms and head out early.

 213 Woodland Dr, Southern Shores, NC

-8. Kitty Hawk Woods Reserve
+8. Explore the trails at Kitty Hawk Woods Reserve

-9. Take in the View at Avalon Pier
+9. Take in the view at Avalon Pier

 Photo Credit: aceshot1